pacifics/PassDao/README.md

 #### Upgrade Proposal:
 Proposal to upgrade the Committee Room or the manager smart contracts.
 Inputs: the new Committee Room smart contract (not mandatory), the new share manager smart contract (not mandatory) or the new token manager smart contract (not mandatory).
 Note: 10 eth minimum have to be sent to make a proposal.
 This amount will be given back in Dao shares after the voting period if more than 10% of the Community supported the proposal.

-#### Vote (for shareholders): support or vote against a proposal.
+#### Vote (for shareholders):
+Support or vote against a proposal.
 Inputs: the index of the committee, true if support and false against.

-#### Execute decision: after and according to the votes of a committee.
+#### Execute decision:
+After and according to the votes of a committee.
 Input: the index of the committee.

-#### Order a work from a contractor: after the closing time of the funding for the proposal.
+#### Order a work from a contractor:
+After the closing time of the funding for the proposal.
 Input: the index of the proposal.

 ## Manager Smart Contracts ("Tokens")